FishAndRips/ringhopper-definitions/README.md

 ## Rust crate

-This provides the JSON definitions in a parsed manner.
+This provides the JSON definitions in an already-parsed manner for Rust crates.

 ## Structure of the json folder